deciob/coloured/lib/rest/README.md

 Change Log
 ----------

+0.9.3
+- fixes issues with uglified JSONP client in IE 8

 0.9.2
 - allow strings to represent request objects, the string value is treated as the path property
 - parsing 'Link' response headers in hateoas interceptor (rfc5988)